LEAF Green Lab Certification

 LEAF criteria have been specially selected to cover not just environmental aspects (e.g. waste management, procurement, equipment efficiency, chemical management etc.) but also to target business travel and research quality, addressing the international issues surrounding the 'reproducibility crisis'.
 LEAF also includes metrics, enabling us to quantify 'actual' environmental and financial savings.

 For 2020, the University set an ambition of achieving institutional Green Labs Certification in 100% of our STEMed labs.
 This will help us to move closer towards becoming a net carbon-neutral campus by 2030 and follows the University’s declaration of a climate emergency.
-We are now the first University in the world to achieve 100% Green Lab Certification.
+We are now the first University in the world to achieve 100% Green Lab Certification, which you can read about here.

 Benefits of gaining a Green Lab Certification